Los Angeles Age Discrimination Lawyer

 Although this requirement sounds neutral, older employees may be disproportionately affected since they may not be able to achieve the physical standards because of age-related physical impairments.

-Whether an employer enforces a rule that disproportionately affects older employees or you receive treatment that is less favorable to you because of your age in comparison to younger employees, you must be able to show you’ve experienced age discrimination at work.
+Whether an employer enforces a rule that disproportionately affects older employees or you receive treatment that is less favorable to you because of your age in comparison to younger employees, you must be able to show you’ve experienced age discrimination at work in Los Angeles.
 Generally, you must be an employee of your employer.

 Though, California extends these protections to job applicants as well, for example, an employer rejects a job applicant because of their age.
 In some circumstances, an independent contractor may have a claim under California law.